andrei5055/Getting_and_Cleaning_Data_Course_Project/README.md

 - setID: a string, which is used in the template to construct a real name of the file to be loaded;

-   Variable from the Global Environment used:
+This function uses following variable from the Global Environment:

 	 - Person_ID_label:	   string
 	 - Activity_ID_label:  string